A Beginner’s Guide To Tree Planting In Canada

 A common, deadpan response is: “Do not go tree planting”.

 Most people that hear the harsher side of tree planting, immediately stop their quest there.
-If you can make your way through all the doubt provoking feedback and still find yourself prepared to take on the task then you’ve passed the first step.
+If you can make your way through all the doubt-provoking feedback and still find yourself prepared to take on the task, then you’ve passed the first step.
 This feedback is a good way to vet out people that might have a ‘romantic’ idea of what the process entails and are not mentally prepared for the full range of the experience.

 For many students, tree planting is an attractive way to earn money during their Summer break to cover tuition fees or student debt.
 For others, it is an entry into a career in forestry or an adventure for those who seek to challenge themselves mentally and physically.

-Tree Planting Jobs for Rookies In Canada
+Tree Planting Jobs In Canada For Beginners

 Late in 2018, after posting a request on King Kong Reforestation mentioning that we were looking to join a crew, I was surprised by how many offers of work we received from different companies.